The-Gae-Bolg/WHMCS-API-Snippets/README.md

 ## Description

-This is a set of snippets for Visual Studio Code that make developing using the WHMCS API easier.
-With these snippets, you can quickly access the different methods of the WHMCS API directly from your editor.
+This is a set of snippets for Visual Studio Code that make it easier to develop using the WHMCS API `Request (CURL)`.
+With these snippets, you can quickly access the different methods of the WHMCS API right from your editor.

 ![Basic use](How-use.gif)